nextredo/seafaring_RMS/Docs/gimbal.md

   - `cd ~/.wine/dosdevices/`
   - `ln -sf /dev/ttyACM0 com1`
     - Overwrites com1 symlink to point to gimbal
+    - Do this every time you start the program
 - Run through Wine

 ## Gimbal Control